widelands/widelands/README-compiling.txt

-This document described steps needed to compile widelands for different Systems using different compilers
+This document describes steps needed to compile widelands for different Systems using different compilers.
+If you have problems, please also have a look at our website http://www.widelands.org, especially the FAQ.

 Needed libraries
 ----------------